The Pretender (Jackson Browne song): Critical analysis

+Will Hodgkinson of The Times described the song as a Seventies soft-rock favourite.
 Billboard described the song as having "a richly complex lyric and a sweeping melodic structure."
 Cash Box said that it had "strong images and emotive musicianship."
 Record World said that "The artistry is unquestioned, the feeling a breakthrough for Browne."

 William Ruhlmann calls the song "a cynical, sarcastic treatise on moneygrubbing and the shallow life of the suburbs," saying that it was "primarily inner-directed," and that "the song's defeatist tone demands rejection, but it is also a quintessential statement of its time, the post-Watergate '70s; dire as that might be, you had to admire that kind of honesty, even as it made you wince."
-Far Out critic Tom Taylor rated it as the No. 81 most underrated song of the 1970s, calling it "an ineffably solid piece of songwriting, that shows off his ability to entwine melody and lyrics like he’s simply tying together his shoe laces."
+Far Out critic Tom Taylor rated it as the No. 81 most underrated song of the 1970s, calling it "an ineffably solid piece of songwriting, that shows off his ability to entwine melody and lyrics like he's simply tying together his shoe laces."

 Writing about the songs in the context of its placing as the finale on the album of the same title, Author Peter Ames Carlin noted in 2010 that "tellingly, this is the first JB album to not flirt with holy transcendence in its final grooves."
 He describes the song as "a tart portrait of society, but unlike, say, Billy Joel (whose simple folk are so often reduced to Davy-in-the-Navy caricatures) JB sees himself right in the middle of the crowd.
-'We’ll fill in the missing colors in each others’ paint-by-numbers dreams,' he pledges."
-Compared to the "sweet, sticky erotica" one might recall Browne singing with Bonnie Raitt on 1973's "The Times You've Come," Carlin says "this ain’t it.
+'We'll fill in the missing colors in each others' paint-by-numbers dreams,' he pledges."
+Compared to the "sweet, sticky erotica" one might recall Browne singing with Bonnie Raitt on 1973's "The Times You've Come," Carlin says "this ain't it.
 Not even close:"